Health care is full of terms we don't use in our everyday lives. Here are some key terms you may come across as you read about health care coverage.

-Essential health care services/benefits - basic health care services that health plans sold to individuals and small businesses are required to cover as of 2014.
+Essential health care services/benefits - basic health care services that health plans sold to individuals through the Health Insurance Marketplace and some plans sold to small businesses are required to cover.
 These include doctor visits, hospital visits, emergency room services, maternity and newborn care, mental health, preventive care, and children's services.
 The term “essential health benefits” is sometimes referred to as EHB.

 Extra help - a program that helps some people with Medicare who have limited resources/income to pay for prescription drugs.

 Family plan or family coverage - a health plan that covers an individual and his or her family.
 Either these plans are offered by employers, or they are private plans that are not job-based.